learn-co-curriculum/wsl-setup/README.md

 cp .bashrc .bashrc.bak
 ```

-You save a file you have modified in `nano` by folliwng the directions at the bottom of the screen: click `Ctrl`+`X` and then `Enter` to save your changes.
+You save a file you have modified in `nano` by following the directions at the bottom of the screen: click `Ctrl`+`X` and then `Enter` to save your changes.

-If you feel uncomfortable with these commands, check out the basic linux commands link below in the resources.
+If you feel uncomfortable with these commands, check out the basic Linux commands link below in the resources.

 Remember, put all of your stuff in your windows directories!
 That way, you have access to it via your Linux Terminal or your Windows OS, and your VSCode editor can open to the correct location when you use
 ```
 code .
 ```
-(if you are in your linux file system, VSCode will open, but not to the right spot).
+(if you are in your Linux file system, VSCode will open, but not to the right spot).

 ## Advanced topics: Database setup, .bashrc, .learn-config